ludyna/lu_brain/README.md

 # <img align="center" src="https://res.cloudinary.com/ludyna/image/upload/v1522859417/blog/oleh/rabbit_circle.png" alt="ludyna" width="64"/> Lu_Brain

-Lu_Brain is a next-generation black box AI.
+Lu_Brain is a next-generation open-source black box AI.

 ⚠ ___More info soon.
 This project is a work in progress at this moment.___ ⚠